Fetch Pet Insurance Information & Review: Everything You Need To Know

 What information do you need to submit your claim?

 - Completed claim form

 - Paid itemized receipts

 - Medical records release form for the past two years

 How long might it take for your claim to be reimbursed?

-If your paperwork is in order, there’s a waiting period of 30 days from the date when Petplan receives your claim.
-However, most pet owners who wrote reviews on Petplan insurance say the company pay the reimbursement within 5-7 days.
+If your paperwork is in order, there’s a waiting period of 30 days from the date when Fetch receives your claim.
+However, most pet owners who wrote reviews on Fetch insurance say the company pay the reimbursement within 5-7 days.

 To submit your claim, the following information is needed:

 Visit a vet within 48 hours after first noticing clinical sign(s) related to an illness or injury.
 Mail or submit electronically by including your name, description of your pet, policy number, description of claimed illness or injury, an itemized veterinary invoice and proof of payment showing (1) the treatments administered; (2) the fees charged; and (3) receipt showing zero balance due after payment.